Published on: 30th November 2021

 If you're one of our patients who has been prescribed clozapine, please contact your mental health team if you're experiencing any symptoms of the coronavirus or flu.

 There are a range of covid research studies taking place across the country which you are more than welcome to take part in.
-Click here to see a full list of the studies.
+Read the full list of studies.